International Association for the Fantastic in the Arts: Journal of the Fantastic in the Arts

-The Journal of the Fantastic in the Arts (JFA), published regularly since 1990, is one of the four major academic journals that publish critical works concerning science fiction, featuring no fiction other than as reference.
-The journal is interdisciplinary, publishing work on the fantastic in literature, art, drama, film, and popular media.
-The JFA is published three times a year from its office at Idaho State University's Department of English and Philosophy.
+The Journal of the Fantastic in the Arts (JFA), published regularly since 1990, is one of the four major academic journals that publish critical works concerning science fiction and the fantastic.
+The journal is interdisciplinary, publishing work on the fantastic in literature, art, drama, film, culture, and popular media.
+The JFA is run by the Editorial Collective of Jude Wright, Managing Editor-in-Chief; Novella Brooks de Vita, Acquisitions and Reviews Editor-in-Chief; Cat Ashton, Production Editor-in-Chief; and Tedd Hawks, Submissions Editor-in-Chief.
+It is published three times a year through Favian Press.

 Student Caucus

 The Student Caucus of the IAFA (SCIAFA) is open to both graduate and undergraduate student members.
 The caucus sponsors a mentor program, a panel, and graduate student writing workshops at the conference.
 Panels are pragmatic in orientation and have included such topics as: "How to Publish a Paper", "Applying for Graduate Schools", and "Getting a Job".
 The SCIAFA president is an ex-officio member of the executive board.
-The caucus has its own e-mail listserv.

 Lord Ruthven Assembly

 The Lord Ruthven Assembly is a group of academic scholars specializing in vampire literature.
-The assembly has its own e-mail listserv.

 BIPOC Caucus

 The BIPOC Caucus is open to members who are classified as "black, indigenous, or people of color".
 The caucus sponsors safe spaces during the annual conference.
 The BIPOC president is an ex officio voting member of the executive board.
-The caucus has its own e-mail listserv and there is also an open list for allies of the caucus.